How to Pack for The Yacht Week and Bucketlust

 Wondering how to pack for the Yacht Week?
 Before heading to The Yacht Week last summer, I tried to do some research on what to expect but didn't have much success.
-I've since done a post on everything I think you need to know, but one important piece that I think deserves more attention is what to pack.
 The Yacht Week is, as they say, nothing like the real world after all!

 So what do you bring to the best week of your life?
 Here's what I'd suggest - a list of all the Yacht Week essentials!

-- Bikinis - as many as you have/can fit!
-You live in these so if you have 7, bring 7 (one for everyday).
-Some of my favs are this colorful Kiini one, this colorful Mara Hoffman one, this red Marysia scalloped one, this L*Space wrap one, and this one from Forever 21
+BIKINIS/SWIMWEAR.
+As many as you have/can fit!
+You will live in these so if you have 7, bring 7 (one for everyday).

 NIGHT OUT DRESS.
 I would bring at least one nicer dress (non-sundress).
 Check the itinerary for your route but there's almost always at least one dressier night.
-Love this red Tularosa number

 As I said above, most days you probably won't even put makeup on and many days the only shower you'll get will be off the back of the boat.
 You'll spend your days in sunglasses and bikinis so bring some fun lip colors and get ready for the most low maintenance week of your life!